 There are two main types of online courses: Massive open online courses (MOOCs) and continuing education.

-Massive open online courses almost have similar concept with massive online multiplayer games like F95Zone thought, MOOCs are geared more on education.
+Massive open online courses almost have similar concept with massive online multiplayer games, MOOCs are geared more on education.
 At the same time, they’re are more-or-less free, and they give students access to thousands of other students who also take the class at the same time.

 Continuing education is more like traditional college classes with a professor who leads the way in teaching, grading, and getting feedback from each student on their work.
 These classes are often offered by universities or organizations that offer degrees or credentials for completing them.